-- 1. Write about your initial diagnosis or the diagnosis of your loved one, the feelings that emerged and how life shifted. - 2.
-Reflect on your feelings throughout your experience, how this impacted your life, and how you perceived yourself before, during, and after your cancer journey. - 3.
+- 1. Write about your initial diagnosis, the feelings that emerged and how life shifted. - 2.
+Reflect on your feelings throughout your experience, how this impacted your life, and how you perceived yourself before, during, and after your cancer diagnosis. - 3.
 Looking back, what advice would you have given yourself?
 How have you changed?
 What have you learned? - 4.
 We know many people seek to be Mentors to serve and help others.
 What do you hope to gain from being a Mentor?
 Are there skills you want to learn?
 What growth would you like to see within yourself?

-Adapted from Zachary, 20008 Mentor Motivation Checklist
+Adapted from Zachary, 20008

+Mentor Motivation Checklist